stevegt/markproc/README.md

 This project provides a Go-based preprocessor for Markdown files that creates anchors and links for references and headings.
 The tool is a command-line utility that reads a Markdown file from standard input and writes the processed content to standard output.
+If the processor encounters any issues, it will return a non-zero exit code.

 ## Features